-Sleep meditation gets treated like a nice-to-have: a few calming audios tucked inside an EAP, a mindfulness app no one remembers to open, a “sleep story” recommendation during open enrollment.
+Sleep meditation is treated like a nice-to-have: a few calming audios tucked inside an EAP, a mindfulness app no one remembers to open, a “sleep story” recommendation during open enrollment.
 Then leadership wonders why fatigue, burnout, MSK pain, and anxiety claims don’t budge.

 Why “sleep meditation” is a benefits infrastructure problem